AsrarH/Depth-Guided-Optical-Flow-Brightening/README.md

    - Depth maps are resized to match the video frame dimensions and normalized.
 This data is used to weight the flow magnitude, so closer regions appear brighter.

 3. **Dynamic Thresholding**:
-   - A dynamic threshold is applied to the flow magnitude, using the 90th percentile to focus on high-motion areas.
+   - A dynamic threshold is applied to the depth-weighted flow magnitude, based on the 90th percentile of scene flow values.
+This step helps to focus the brightening effect on only the most significant motion, isolating high-flow regions in each frame while filtering out background motion or minor movements.
+Lower threshold values introduced noise, while higher thresholds reduced the visibility of the effect.

 4. **Color Mapping and Blending**:
    - The processed motion data is color-mapped (`COLORMAP_HOT`) and blended with the original frame to create a brightening effect for high-motion regions.